torvalds/linux/Documentation/driver-api/pm/devices.rst

 needing to use the same device driver power management callbacks in many different power domain configurations and wanting to avoid incorporating the support for power domains into subsystem-level callbacks, for example by modifying the platform bus type.
-Other platforms need not implement it or take it into account in any way.
+Other platforms need yest implement it or take it into account in any way.

 Devices may be defined as IRQ-safe which indicates to the PM core that their